mkraenz/laguerre/README.md

 ### Long version:
 Sphere s_o markes the section 0,0,0 = x,y,z.
-(This is an ‚Äúoh‚Äù  for origin not a zero) Now we simply in-/decrease the corrresponding index each time we have could inscribe a sphere in there.
+(This is an ÅgohÅh for origin not a zero) Now we simply in-/decrease the corrresponding index each time we have could inscribe a sphere in there.

 **Example** The sections where the four choosable points lie are 1,1,1 with sphere s_{1,1,1} and corresponding radius r_{1,1,1}